DevOps

 Key Benefits of Boosting CI/CD Pipelines with Kubernetes

-By hosting your CI/CD pipelines on Kubernetes instead of using one of the more traditional approaches, you get a best-of-both-worlds solution that offers the following benefits:
+By hosting your CI/CD pipelines on Kubernetes instead of using one of the more traditional approaches, you get a best-of-both-worlds solution when running pipelines in a kubernetes environment, with benefits including:

-• Simpler deployment as you can often deploy and update CI/CD software on Kubernetes with just a few commands.
+• Simpler deployment as you can often deploy and update CI/CD software on Kubernetes with just a few commands, which also supports streamlined application deployment and more consistent deployment workflows.
 There is no complex setup and management process to deal with.

 • Built-in scalability, since Kubernetes makes it easy to deploy CI/CD software across multiple servers and scale it automatically.

-• Extensive control asyou own the environment and get to decide how to configure your CI/CD tools.
+• Extensive control as you own the environment and get to decide how to configure your CI/CD tools, while automation also reduces human error in repeatable tasks.

 • Lower costs in many cases, thanks to the fact that Kubernetes is free, and the CI/CD tools you deploy on it may also be free.